Skull Cultist Interview

 Marc17 - OK, quick.
 Can I get just names.

 Steve - Check one too.
 Oh yeah, this is Steve Saunders from Skull Cultist.
-I'm here with JQ and Nina.
+I'm here with JQ and Nina (Heckman).

 Marc17 - Very good, thank you.
 I always ask that to get the beginning point.